Numerical approximation of linear parabolic evolution equations revisited: Example: surface finite element approximation of a parabolic equation

 To relate the abstract conditions of Assumption \ref{assumption:abstract-model} to differentiation operators, Lemma \ref{lemma:variational-semigroup} is key.
-To that end, let $V, H$ be Hilbert spaces with $V \subseteq H$, densely and continuously with inclusion $j : V \to H$, and let $a : V \times V \to \mathbb{R}$ be a continuous and coercive bilinear form on $V$.
-By Lax-Milgram theorem, the operator,
+To that end, let $V, H$ be Hilbert spaces with $V \subseteq H$, densely and continuously with inclusion $j : V \to H$, and let $a : V \times V \to \mathbb{C}$ be a coercive and continuous sesquilinear form on $V$.
+Recall that $a$ is continuous if for some $C > 0$,